Academic Technology Approval Scheme (ATAS) certificate

 - The United States of America

-Your offer letter and your Confirmation of Acceptance for Studies (CAS) will confirm if your course requires ATAS.
+Your offer letter will confirm if your course requires ATAS.

 You can also find out whether your course requires ATAS by checking your course or programme’s Common Aggregate Hierarchy (CAH3) code.